Governance | Global Enterprise Risk Management

 Emerging risks and mitigation measures

-If a risk evolves into an actual event or problem, integrated teams of business units and staff functions already in place in each SBU are poised to spring into action.
-These teams carry out and manage the company's response and ensure important information is immediately communicated to the SBU's own CEO, COO, and CRO, as well as the Global CEO, Joint Global COO, and CRO.
+If a risk evolves into an actual event or problem, integrated teams of business units and staff functions already in place globally or in each SBU are poised to spring into action.
+These teams carry out and manage the company's response and ensure important information is immediately communicated to the SBU's senior leaders, as well as the Global Management Risk Committee (GMRC) and/or Global CEO, under the direction of the Chair of the GMRC & Global ERM Leader.
 Business continuity plans are also activated if needed.
 These plans identify potentially affected employees, establish alternate workplaces, document critical business processes and workarounds in case normal working methods are compromised, and ensure essential equipment is available for each employee to do their job.

 Geopolitical situations

-The Group has approximately 130 manufacturing plants and R&D facilities worldwide, and operates in more than 150 countries and regions.
-This extensive global presence exposes us to risks stemming from changes in geopolitical situations, such as elections, trade wars, military actions, and social revolutions.
-It could disrupt logistics and trade, cause price increases, impact the availability of raw materials, utilities, or intermediates, and result in sanctions or otherwise impact our operations.
-Examples include the ongoing Russian invasion of Ukraine, strained relations between Russia and NATO countries, or potential conflicts between China and Taiwan.
+The Group has approximately 130 manufacturing plants and R&D facilities worldwide and operates in more than 150 countries and regions.
+This extensive global presence exposes us to risks stemming from changes in geopolitical situations, such as elections, trade wars, military actions, and societal conflicts and disputes.
+These incidents, categorized within geopolitical and societal conflicts, could disrupt logistics and trade, cause price increases, impact the availability of raw materials, utilities, or intermediates, and result in sanctions or otherwise impact our operations.
+Examples include the ongoing Russian invasion of Ukraine, strained relations between Russia and NATO countries, potential conflicts between China and Taiwan, and the continuing conflict in the Middle East.

 The risks posed by such geopolitical disputes can have significant implications for our business operations, leading to operational disruptions, reduced income, increased expenses, and potential impacts on the safety of employees and customers.
-To address geopolitical risks, the Group has established a Geopolitical Disputes task force responsible for continuously monitors international tensions, political and economic situations, regulatory trends, and other factors that may disrupt business operations and impact employees and business partners.
-The team conducts analyses of business impacts when risks materialize, and examines and executes measure to minimize these impacts.
+To address geopolitical risks, the Group has established a Global Geopolitical Risk Committee responsible for continuously monitoring international tensions, political and economic situations, regulatory trends, and other factors that may disrupt business operations and impact employees and business partners.
+The team conducts sensing and analyses of business impacts when risks materialize and examines and executes measure to mitigate these impacts.

-The Bridgestone Group sells products in more than 150 countries worldwide, and the potential business impact of privacy laws could vary considerably from region to region based on local laws and regulations.
-The impact of noncompliance or of a data breach could lead to significant fines and penalties or damage to the Bridgestone brand now and in the future.
+The Bridgestone Group sells products in more than 150 countries worldwide, and the potential of a data security incident or ransomware attack which may impact our business operations or privacy laws could vary considerably from region to region based on local laws and regulations.
+The impact of a data security incident could lead to significant operational disruption and / or if noncompliance with data laws may result in fines and penalties.
+A data security incident may also damage the Bridgestone brand now and in the future.
+Based on the complexity of cybersecurity threats, multiple categories are reviewed when evaluating this emerging risk such as data protection, threat and vulnerability management, security and control governance, as well as other information technology and information security categories.

 The Bridgestone Code of Conduct contains a specific section on privacy and personal data.
 Furthermore, to comply with general data protection regulations, certain SBUs appointed a designated data protection lead (if required by law) or privacy officer and implemented and continue to implement and maintain robust privacy programs and associated policies.
 They further developed methods to identify and comply with the emerging privacy laws being adopted by an increasing number of governments in their territories.